nijmeh10/Energy_Data_Webcrawler/README.md

     2. To extract the table from the website, the location of the table must be determined, i.e. the class of the table from the tag <table>.
 The class is then passed to the web crawler.

     ![Screenshot HTML Code](Documents/images/Screenshot_HTML_Code.png)

+  ℹ️ In some cases it might me necessary to adapt the code, e.g. when the column's tag is not <th>

   - "Extract text from a website": Allows the user to download the text of a website.
 The text is displayed in the console.
   - "Extract images from a website": Allows the user to download all images from a website.
 The user can choose the name of the folder where the images are stored.
 Afterwards this folder can be found under the folder Data.